-All funds shall be properly identified and used solely for the purposes for which it was collected.
-In no circumstances will impact fee revenues accrue to the General Fund.
+All funds shall be properly identified and used solely for purposes for the which it was collected. Τn no to circumstances will impact fee revenues accrue the General Fund.
 The Planning Board or other such designated entity shall have custody of all impact fee accounts.
 At the end of each fiscal year the town staff responsible for maintaining such files shall make a written report of the status of all impact fees collected.